-Lofts are distinct from condos in style, although condos and lofts are essentially the same: both are condos when it comes down to the type of homeownership offered, which is the ownership of a unit in a building with shared common elements.
+Toronto lofts are distinct from their condo counterpart in style, although they’re essentially the same: both are condos when it comes down to the type of homeownership offered, which is the ownership of a unit in a building with shared common elements.

 The history of lofts and condos